-While other families ate chocolate bunnies, mine devoured these sweet rolls with their signature white crosses on top.
+While other families ate chocolate bunnies, mine devoured these sweet homemade hot cross buns with their signature white crosses on top.

 Although the tradition of hot cross buns for Easter seems to have begun in the 12th century, the recipe I found among my great-grandmother’s collection was dated 1950.

-There are several different variations, this is a more traditional recipe, where the crosses are marked onto the bun itself before baking, rather than piped on with frosting after cooling.
+There are several different variations, this is a more traditional hot cross buns recipe, where the crosses are marked onto the bun itself before baking, rather than piped on with frosting after cooling.
 Other than a tsp of sugar to proof the yeast, it’s also free from refined sugars.